MATADERO MADRID CENTRE FOR CONTEMPORARY CREATION Architecture

 MATADERO MADRID

-Madrid Río has received, among other awards, the International Architecture Award 2012 from the Chicago Athenaeum of Architecture and Design together with the European Centre for Architecture Art Design and Urban Studies, the Urban Design and Landscaping Award granted by the International Committee of Architectural Critics (CICA), as part of the 13th Buenos Aires Biennial, and the 2012 FAD City and Landscape Award, among many others.
+The different refurbishment works at Matadero Madrid have aroused great interest around the world and have received such accolades as the prestigious Mies van der Rohe Award, as well as awards from the COAM, the FAD and the Spanish Architecture Biennial.
+Also of note is the role played by Matadero in the context of the Madrid Río Park, the architectural intervention in the area around the Manzanares River, which has received, among other awards, the International Architecture Award 2012 from the Chicago Athenaeum of Architecture and Design and the European Centre for Architecture Art Design and Urban Studies, the International Urban Design and Landscape Award granted by CICA, the International Committee of Architecture Critics as part of the 13th Buenos Aires Biennial; or the 2012 FAD Award in the City and Landscape category, among others.

 MATADERO MADRID